esadakman/python-coding-challenges/README.md

 print(my_languages({"Hindi": 60, "Dutch" : 93, "Greek": 71}  )) #  ["Dutch", "Greek", "Hindi"]
 print(my_languages({"C++": 50, "ASM": 10, "Haskell": 20}     )) #  []
 ```
 ## Question 19 (Parts of a list)

 Write a function partlist that gives all the ways to divide a list (an array) of at least two elements into two non-empty parts.

-- Each two non empty parts will be in a pair (or an array for languages without tuples or a structin C - C: see Examples test Cases - )
+- Each two non empty parts will be in a pair
 - Each part will be in a string
 - Elements of a pair must be in the same order as in the original array.